 Apart from adding the right plants, there are other ways for gardeners to help bees.
 Although we add water to the garden to attract aquatic wildlife or to provide a drinking hole for birds and mammals, this will also benefit bees.
 Like all creatures, they need to drink and a pond, bog garden, water feature or even a bird bath will provide them with much needed moisture.

 There are around 250 different types of bee in the UK.
-Twenty four of these are bumble bees and there is one species of honey bee, but the rest are solitary bees.
-These insects often lay their eggs in the cavities left in trees or timber by wood boring beetles, but you can recreate this environment in your garden by mounting a solitary bee nest on a sunny fence or wall.
+Twenty four of these are bumblebees and there is one species of honey bee, but the rest are solitary bees.
+These insects often lay their eggs in the cavities left in trees or timber by wood boring beetles, holes in rotten wood or underground beneath leaf litter.
+So we can leave log piles for them or allow ivy to grow on dead trees to make sure these wild spaces remain for them.
+We can even buy purpose built insect houses for bees and other insects to hibernate in.
+Mount these solitary bee houses on a sunny fence or wall.

 Consisting of a timber frame stuffed with pieces of bamboo cane, a female solitary bee will place a portion of pollen inside the tubular hole of a cane in spring and lay a single egg on top of it before sealing up the entrance with mud.
 The eggs hatch into larvae, which will feed on the pollen until new bees emerge the following spring.

 Read more about bee hotels for solitary bees, or find out more about wildlife in British gardens.